open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 <ResultList input={input} />;
 ```

-See below for how to assemble the `input` parameter.
+The following section describes how to define the `input` parameter.

 ### Configuring result list data, columns and formatOptions

-The `input` prop determines which features are displayed (`input.data`) and in what format (`input.columns`
+The `input` property determines which features are displayed (`input.data`) and in what format (`input.columns`
 and `input.formatOptions`).
 `input` must conform to the TypeScript interface `ResultListInput`.

 `input.data` must be an array of features (TypeScript interface `BaseFeature`).
-Features can be defined manually (they are rather simple objects), but they can also be obtained from other package's UI Components,
+Features can be defined manually or obtained from the UI components of other packages,
 for example from `@open-pioneer/search` and `@open-pioneer/selection`.

 `input.columns` is an array of column definitions (TypeScript interface `ResultColumn`).
-These columns define which properties of the configured features are shown, or how cells of the column
+The columns define which fields of the configured features are displayed and how the cells in the column are displayed.
-should be rendered.
-The `ResultList` will render the specified columns in the order in which they are given.
+The result list renders the specified columns in the order in which they are given.

-`input.formatOptions` is being used to specify how numbers and dates are formatted.
-You can provide
+`input.formatOptions` determines how numbers and dates are formatted.
-`numberOptions` and `dateOptions` and these settings are applied for all table cells that
-have no `render` function configured and matches the corresponding type.
+You can specify the `numberOptions` and `dateOptions` properties to format numbers and dates.
+The properties are applied to all table cells of the corresponding type and for which no `render` function is configured.

-Consider a set of features which all have the properties `name` and `age`.
+The following sample shows a configuration for objects that all have the properties `name` and `age`:
-In that case, a simple configuration of the `ResultList` may look as follows:

 ```jsx
 <ResultList